suryatmodulus/laravel-hostinger-setup/README.md

 # Steps:

-1. create a .htaccess file in your root directory and copy the following content
+1. create a .htaccess file in your root directory of your laravel application and copy the following content to it.
 ```
 <IfModule mod_rewrite.c>
   RewriteEngine on